silverbulletmd/silverbullet/libraries/Library/Std/Widgets/Widgets.md

     minHeaders = {
       type = "number",
       default = 3,
-      description = "Minimum number of headers required to show the TOC", ui = { category = "Widgets", label = "Minimum headers for TOC", order = 2 }, },
+      description = "Minimum number of headers required before rendering a table of contents at all.", ui = { category = "Widgets", label = "Minimum headers for TOC", order = 2 }, },
   }